skills/hello-github-actions/README.md

        name: Check emoji shortcode
        runs-on: ubuntu-latest
    ```
-1. Click **Start commit** in the top right of the workflow editor
+1. Click **Start commit** in the top right of the workflow editor.
-1. Type your commit message and commit your changes directly to your branch
+1. Type your commit message and commit your changes directly to your branch.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>